 Your Mayo Clinic care team

-At Mayo Clinic, a multidisciplinary team of surgeons, cardiologists, vascular specialists, medical geneticists, vascular radiologists and other specialists collaborate to provide you with coordinated, comprehensive care.
-This team works together to determine whether and what type of surgery is appropriate for your condition.
+This team works together to provide you with whole-person care and to develop a lifelong management plan individualized to your condition and medical needs.
 This means that you're not getting just one opinion — you benefit from the knowledge and experience of each specialist on the multidisciplinary team.
 This collaborative approach means doctors can often evaluate you and develop an individualized treatment plan within two or three days.

 If your aneurysm is caused by an inherited condition, such as Marfan syndrome, or by a condition that involves parts of your body in addition to the aorta, Mayo Clinic cardiovascular doctors collaborate with specialists such as spine and eye doctors.

 Advanced diagnosis and treatment